Structure is required for transformation.

 It is precisely with urbanization that a company can provide a set of coherent, stable and modular services through a proper organization of business capabilities and software assets.

-Organizations missing that practice end up with complex systems to evolve whatever the technology or architectures, like Airbnb when evolving to microservices.
+Organizations missing that practice end up with complex systems to evolve whatever the technology or architectures.

 Urbanization consists in animating the following elements: